What is a Request for Change in ITIL?

 The RFC is then presented to various people and boards across the organization, whose job it is to understand the implications and risks, and determine whether the request should be approved.
 Upon approving the RFC, a plan for its successful implementation is drawn up and initiated.

 Request for Change Template

-The reviewers fill out the table below, which has check boxes which track the RFC and also contains the following fields –
+The reviewers fill out the table below, which has check boxes which track the Request For Change and also contains the following fields:

 - The status of the request (approved or not).

 - Any comments by the requester, after the CAB asked their questions.

 - Follow-Up Actions: this section includes restrictions of the change, which can serve as a general guideline and a point of no return timeline.
 This section shouldn’t appear if the request was denied.